Golets Kropotkin

 Golets Kropotkin (Голец Кропоткина) is a peak in the Olyokma-Stanovik Mountains.
-Administratively it is part of the Transbaikal Krai, Russian Federation.
+Administratively it is part of Zabaykalsky Krai, Russian Federation.
 The peak was named after Peter Kropotkin, who had explored the area in 1864.

 This emblematic summit was declared a natural monument by the Chita Regional Executive Committee order No. 353 on 14 July 1983.

 Geography

 This 1908 m high mountain is the highest point of the Olyokma-Stanovik, part of the South Siberian System of ranges.
 It is located in the western part of the highland area, on the border of Tungokochensky District to the west and Tungiro-Olyokminsky District to the east.

 Golets Kropotkin is a ‘’golets’’-type of mountain with a bald peak belonging to the Muroy Range, one of the subranges of the Olyokma-Stanovik mountain system.

 Flora

 The peak has well-defined altitudinal vegetation zones, with mountain taiga in the lower slopes, followed by pre-alpine woodland and an alpine belt further up.
 Some of the plants found on the southern sides include Erman's birch, golden rhododendron, Cassiope, alpine bearberry and golden dock, among others.